acts-project/acts/README.md

 + [ROOT](https://root.cern.ch/) (>= 6.06.04) for TGeo plugin & for DD4hep plugin
 + [DD4Hep](https://github.com/AIDASoft/DD4hep) for DD4Hep plugin

+### Using recent CMake releases from CVMFS

+Recent releases of CMake can be found on CVMFS at `/cvmfs/sft.cern.ch/lcg/contrib/CMake/`.
+These builds are self-contained and intended to work even on non-Redhat linux distributions.
+In particular, they have been successfully used on Ubuntu 14.04.

+To use the CMake release x.y.z from this source, do...

+    export PATH=/cvmfs/sft.cern.ch/lcg/contrib/CMake/x.y.z/Linux-x86_64/bin:${PATH}

 ## <a name="installation">Installation</a>

 The ACTS repository is hosted on the GitLab instance at CERN.
 For the time being you need to have a full CERN account in order to access the repository.
 We are working on a solution for non-CERN users.
 Cmake is used as build system for compiling and installing ACTS libraries.
 For a complete description of the available cmake options please see below.